anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * Attribute Response: Contains the attributes to be included in the certification request message.

-* Cert Request: Depending on the utilized enrollment protocol, this certification request contains the authenticated self-contained object ensuring both, proof-of-possession of the corresponding private key and proof-of-identity of the requester.
+* Cert Request: This certification request contains the authenticated self-contained object ensuring both, proof-of-possession of the corresponding private key and proof-of-identity of the requester.